huggingface/transformers/docs/source/en/processors.md

 For example, [PaliGemma](./model_doc/paligemma) is a vision-language model that uses the [SigLIP](./model_doc/siglip) image processor and the [Llama](./model_doc/llama) tokenizer.
 A [`ProcessorMixin`] class wraps both of these preprocessor types, providing a single and unified processor class for a multimodal model.

-To load a processor, call the [`~ProcessorMixin.from_pretrained`] method.
+To load a processor, call [`~ProcessorMixin.from_pretrained`].
 Pass the input type to the processor to generate the expected model inputs, the input ids and pixel values.

 ```py
 from transformers import AutoProcessor, PaliGemmaForConditionalGeneration